Alternative Mesothelioma Treatments

 • Bodywork includes therapies such as massage and chiropractic care to improve movement, reduce pain, and enhance mobility.

-• Equine therapy involves interacting with horses to improve emotional health and help manage stress and anxiety.
+• Equine therapy involves interacting with horses to improve emotional health and manage stress and anxiety.

 • Sound therapy uses sound waves, music, or vibrations to reduce stress, improve mood, and promote healing.